 On November 30, 2020, we entered into an APA with the EC, acting on behalf and in the name of all Member States of the European Union, which provided for the advance purchase by the Member States of 225 million doses of the vaccine to be allocated among the Member States and the option to purchase up to an additional 180 million doses.
-Pursuant to the APA, we received an up-front payment of €450 million.
-Such up-front payment had to be used solely for the development and commercial supply of CVnCoV.
-We are required to return any unspent amounts of the up-front payment if, among others, we fail to successfully develop CVnCoV or if we successfully develop CVnCoV, but we do not receive EU marketing authorization or fail to supply any doses of CVnCoV to any of the Member States by late 2021, unless we and the EC mutually agree to a later date.
+Pursuant to the APA, we received an upfront payment of €450 million.
+Such upfront payment had to be used solely for the development and commercial supply of CVnCoV.
+We are required to return any unspent amounts of the upfront payment if, among others, we fail to successfully develop CVnCoV or if we successfully develop CVnCoV, but we do not receive EU marketing authorization or fail to supply any doses of CVnCoV to any of the Member States by late 2021, unless we and the EC mutually agree to a later date.
 In October 2021, we notified the EC of the withdrawal of our regulatory approval application for CVnCoV, which notification automatically terminated the APA.
-According to the APA, in such case of termination, CureVac would only return the unspent amount of the up-front payment.
+According to the APA, in such case of termination, CureVac would only return the unspent amount of the upfront payment.
 In the context of the APA, "spent" means either costs incurred or commitments made in connection with the purposes set forth in the APA.
-On March 8, 2022, we received a letter signed by the EC acknowledging and outlining that we will not be required to return any portion of the up-front payment.
+On March 8, 2022, we received a letter signed by the EC acknowledging and outlining that we will not be required to return any portion of the upfront payment.
 Due to the termination of the APA, we will not receive any further payments related to the APA.

-In other respects, upon the EC's request, we will transfer any raw materials and/or primary components paid for with the up-front payment that were not used as of the termination date.
+In other respects, upon the EC's request, we will transfer any raw materials and/or primary components paid for with the upfront payment that were not used as of the termination date.
 Additionally, should the EC request, or should we successfully sell, any raw materials and/or primary components, then an applicable portion of such raw materials, primary components or proceeds, as the case may be, will be remitted to the EC.
-This repayment agreement expires at the end of 2022.
+This repayment agreement expired at the end of 2022 and an amount of €4.1 million is accrued as of March 31, 2023, for the related amount due to be remitted to the EC.